 13. Upload Course Files

 Click the Announcements link in the Course Navigation.
 Click the Make an Announcement button.
 Add a title to the Announcement .
 Click the tree icon to search for "party balloons" in Flickr Creative Commons .
 Click an image to embed it in the content window.
 Add text at the bottom of the content window .
 Click the Save button .

 15. Publish Course

-Click Home in the Course Navigation .
-Click the publish link in the banner at the top of the page .
-Then click the Publish Course button in the Course Setup Checklist .
+There are several ways to publish a course.
+Click Home in the Course Navigation , then click the published link in the banner at the top of the page .
+Or, you can click the Publish Course button in the Course Setup Checklist .
 All of the example students will receive an invitation to join the course.

 16. Preview Course with the Student View

 Click the Settings link in the Course Navigation .
 Click the Student View button in the Sidebar .
 Now browse your Simple Canvas Course through the eyes of a student.

 - the Home/Syllabus page

 - the Assignments page

 - the Files page